 Howard J. Rudge – Former Senior VP and General Counsel of DuPont

-Management Team and Organizationand technology Key members of the management team and the organization chart follow.
+Management Team and Organization

+Senior management has close to a century of successful business and technology experience managing software and online publishing companies with industry leaders such as Oracle, Hoovers and Lockheed Martin.
+Additionally, our team includes attorneys with over 30 years of legal expertise, representing premier law firms like Baker Botts and Vinson & Elkins.
+Our combined business and legal experience ensures our ability to execute.
+Key members of the management team and the organization chart follow.

 Sandra Jimenez, Chief Executive Officer